-Join Jennifer McBee for an in-depth discussion in this video Create a new document, part of Word 2013: Prepare for the Microsoft Office Specialist Certification Exam (77-418).
+Join Jennifer McBee for an in-depth discussion in this video Create a new document, part of Cert Prep: Word 2013 Microsoft Office Specialist (77-418).

 - [Voiceover] As I'm sure you are aware, there is always more than one way to perform a task in Microsoft Word.
 In this video we'll look at three different ways to create a new document.
 The first method that we'll review is a blank document.
 We can use a blank document template.
 We can also use our ctrl + n keyboard shortcut to quickly create that document, show I'll show you how to do both.
 We'll then see how to create a new document from a template, and lastly we'll look at creating a new document from a non-native file such as a PDF file.